Theoretical studies on structural properties and decay modes of $^{284-375}$119 isotopes: Results and discussions

 \subsubsection{Spontaneous Fission}

 Superheavy nuclei are identified by alpha decay and the chain ends by spontaneous fission which helps in identifying the long lived superheavy elements.
 Several empirical formulas for determining the spontaneous fission half-lives are available in literature proposed by various authors from time to time.
-In our calculations, we employed the phenomenological formula proposed by Ren and Xu ~\cite{RX05} as expressed by \begin{small}

-\end{small} where Z, N, A represent the proton, neutron and mass number of parent nuclei.
-The values of empirical constants are $C_1$ =−548.825021, $C_2$ =−5.359139, $C_3$ = 0.767379, $C_4$ =−4.282220 ~\cite{XR05}.
-The quantity $\nu$ is the seniority term which is 0 for the spontaneous fission of even-even nuclei and 2 for spontaneous fission of odd-A nuclei.